Find Affordable College Courses

 Of the 20 students majoring in soil sciences at OSU, 65% are male and 35% are female.

 With a ranking of #6, Colorado State University - Fort Collins did quite well on this year’s most popular schools for soil sciences students working on their bachelor’s degree.
-Colorado State is a fairly large public school located in the city of Fort Collins.
+Colorado State is a very large public school located in the medium-sized city of Fort Collins.

 Women make up 53% of the soil sciences majors at the school.